fjebaker/blog/pages/2022-01-ray-tracing-a-cow.md

 plot_segments(teapot, [rand_segment(3.0) for _ in 1:10])
 ```

-Unfortunately Makie by default will draw lines behind meshes, so the figure looks a little strange, but the intersection algorithm is definitely working.
+Unfortunately Makie by default will draw lines behind meshes, so the figure isn't as illustrative as initially hoped, but it is somewhat convincing that the intersection algorithm is working.

 ![teapot-simple](/assets/line-teapot-intersect.png)